yarkhinephyo/15-445-database-systems-notes/18 - Multi-Version Concurrency Control.md

 Use strict 2PL to schedule the operations of update transactions.
 Read-only transactions are ignored for 2PL.

+**Version storage**

-**Version storage**: DBMS maintains version chain per logical tuple.
+DBMS maintains version chain per logical tuple.
 Indexes point to the head of the chain.

 <u>Append-only</u> - New versions are appended to table on every update.
 As shown in previous examples.